matteoferla/DirEvo_tools/readme.md

 * Make sure code supports badly formatted sequences. e.g. numbers and spaces and newlines.
 * edit ajax views to specificy server side errors.
 Also edit js side to catch client side errors.

+## Next Gen mutantcaller
+Pipedream. fastq files are several GB big, thus they cannot be uploaded.
+However, a small simple custom alignment algorithm running with GPU.JS could do it quite fast.

 ## GlueIT hackshop
 I have no idea how GlueIT or PedelAA work, so I need to reverse engineer them first.